-The UCOP Workforce Plan findings are based on a supply, demand and gap analysis and division interviews that were performed as part of the plan's development.
-The plan highlights a workforce that is staffed appropriately in most departments while some departments fight to keep up with the demands and workload.
-Since 2011, UCOP has maintained a flat to minimal increase in headcount and runs the organization as a lean operation providing client satisfaction while working within the resources that are available.
-UCOP is focusing on efficiencies in a "do more with less" environment while continuing to provide excellent service to our campus communities as demonstrated by the 10 Campus Study report1.
-The UCOP Workforce Plan is another step towards understanding where the organization may need to optimize or address gaps to continue to meet the needs of the UC community and successfully plan for the future.
+The UCOP Workforce Plan findings are based on a supply, demand and gap analysis as well as division interviews performed as part of the plan's development.
+The plan highlights a workforce that is staffed appropriately in most departments, with some departments fighting to keep up with demands and workload.
+Since 2011, UCOP has maintained a flat to minimal increase in headcount, running the organization as a lean operation that provides client satisfaction while working within available resources.
+UCOP is focusing on efficiencies in a "do more with less" environment while continuing to provide excellent service to our campus communities as demonstrated by the 10 Campus Study report.
+The UCOP Workforce Plan is another step toward understanding where the organization may need to optimize or address gaps to continue to meet the needs of the UC community and successfully plan for the future.